 DD Endowment Trust Fund

 Considerations in planning for the future may include wills and special needs trusts.
-One option for you to explore is the DD Endowment Trust Fund (ETF), administered by the Washington State Developmental Disabilities Council.
+One option for you to explore is the DD Endowment Trust Fund (ETF), administered by The Arc of Washington State.
 This public/private partnership creates a stable resource to enhance the quality of life for people with developmental disabilities.
-For more information, call toll-free 1-888-754-8798 or visit the DD Endowment website.
+For more information, call toll-free 1-888-754-8798, ext.
+1 or visit the DD Endowment website.

 My Life Plan

 Created by a partnership between the DD Council and The Arc of Washington State, is a free online tool to help you plan for the future.
 The questions have been designed with input from families and professionals to identify age-specific questions related to a person’s strengths and interests.
 My Life Plan puts the individual at the center of life decisions every step of the way.

 Making Connections, Creating Opportunities

 Making connections for yourself is the most important step you can take toward creating opportunities for your child and finding out how other families prepared for important life transitions.

 Parent to Parent (P2P)

 At any age, but particularly birth-high school transition, Parent to Parent (P2P) will connect you with a parent who has experienced the same struggles you’re going through right now.
 P2P also offers free workshops, trainings and one-on-one help in navigating complex systems.

 PAVE is a parent directed organization that offers support, advocacy, training and informational resources to empower individuals with disabilities and their families.
 By serving parents/caregivers, families/relatives, individuals with disabilities and/or special needs and professionals in Washington State through a range of programs and services.